arashafazeli/RestApi-Task/README.md

     - docker exec -it < DATABASE CONTAINER NAME > bash
     - psql -U < DATABASE USERNAME >
     - SELECT * FROM < DATABASE NAME >;

+metrics to monitor for this specific service:

+Response Time: Measure the time taken by the service to respond to requests.
+This metric helps evaluate the service's performance and identify potential bottlenecks.

+Error Rate: Monitor the rate of errors or failed requests.
+This metric indicates the service's reliability and can help identify issues that need attention.

+Request Rate: Track the number of requests the service receives over time.
+This metric helps understand the service's load and capacity requirements.

+Database Connection Status: Monitor the health of the database connection to ensure the service can successfully connect and interact with the database.

+HTTP Status Codes: Monitor the distribution of HTTP status codes returned by the service.
+This metric helps identify any abnormal or unexpected responses.

+Endpoint Availability: Track the availability of critical endpoints.
+This metric ensures that the service is accessible and functioning correctly.

+CPU and Memory Usage: Monitor the resource utilization of the service, including CPU and memory usage.
+This metric helps identify potential performance issues or resource constraints.

+Latency: Measure the time taken for requests to travel from the client to the service and back.
+This metric helps assess the overall user experience.

+The choice of these metrics is based on the common monitoring needs of a typical web service.
+Response time, error rate, and request rate provide insights into performance and reliability.
+Monitoring the database connection ensures the service's ability to interact with the database.
+Monitoring HTTP status codes, endpoint availability, CPU and memory usage, and latency helps identify issues and optimize the service for better user experience.

+It's worth noting that the specific metrics to monitor may vary depending on the service's requirements and priorities.

+Key metrics for PostgreSQL monitoring:
+Read query throughput and performance
+Write query throughput and performance
+Replication and reliability
+Resource utilization: Insufficient CPU or memory can seriously impact application performance.
+If utilization is high, you may consider increasing the Cloud SQL instance size.Running out of disk space can bring your application to a halt.
+Even if you’ve opted for automatic storage increases, it’s still a good idea to keep track of disk utilization since these automatic storage increases will add to your GCP costs.
+SQL connections: It’s important to ensure that the number of connections to the Cloud SQL MySQL instance doesn’t exceed the connection quota for your GCP project.
+Auto-failover requests and replication lag: Auto-failover occurs for HA Cloud SQL database instances when the primary instance becomes unavailable.
+The amount of time it takes the failover instance to catch up to the primary instance state depends on the replication lag.
+Ensuring that the replication doesn’t become excessive can speed up failover events and minimize impact to your applications